Message from Residency Program Director

 James O. Johnston Endowed Chair for Education

-Our clinical training paradigm is based on a model in which residents have two rotations in each subspecialty area, once as a junior resident and again as a senior resident.
-This schedule provides ample exposure to all subspecialty areas before our residents need to decide on fellowship options.
-We also utilize a variety of teaching sites, including some overseas, to provide exposure to a diverse patient population and to different health care delivery systems.
-This structure allows us to provide the breadth and depth of clinical exposure that our residents have asked for through years of fine-tuning their experience.
+Our clinical training paradigm is based on a model in which residents complete two rotations in each subspecialty area—once as a junior resident and again as a senior resident.
+This schedule provides ample exposure to all subspecialty areas before fellowship decisions are made.
+We also utilize a variety of teaching sites, including international locations, to provide exposure to a wide range of patient populations and health care delivery systems.
+This structure allows us to provide the breadth and depth of clinical experience our residents have asked for through years of thoughtful refinement.